elsiribot/fedi/ui/native/docs/cicd.md

 The deployment workflow will then decode the JSON file at build time.

+For iOS signing, a keychain stored on the CI runner is used.
+The keychain password is provided at build time via Github Actions and not stored on the runner.
+The keychain password must be provided as the environment variable MATCH_PASSWORD for the fastlane action to succeed.

 # Building Locally

 If GitHub Actions is not available, fastlane can be used to generate builds locally.